Charlie Falconer, Baron Falconer of Thoroton: Ennoblement and junior ministerial career

 On 14 May 1997, just after Blair became Prime Minister, Falconer was created a life peer as Baron Falconer of Thoroton, of Thoroton in the County of Nottinghamshire.
 He was the first peer created on the new Prime Minister's recommendation, and immediately joined the government as Solicitor General.

 Falconer became Minister of State at the Cabinet Office in 1998, taking over responsibility for the Millennium Dome following the resignation of Peter Mandelson.
 He acquired the nickname of "Dome Secretary" (a play on the position of Home Secretary) over time.
 He was heavily criticised for the failure of the Dome to attract an audience, but resisted calls for his resignation.
 This was in contrast to the sacking of Dome chief executive Jennie Page just one month after the fiasco of the New Millennium eve opening night.

-After the 2001 election, Falconer joined the Department for Transport, Local Government and the Regions as Minister for Housing, Planning and Regeneration.
+Following the 2001 election, Falconer joined the Department for Transport, Local Government and the Regions as Minister for Housing, Planning and Regeneration.
 He moved on to the Home Office in 2002, being given responsibility for criminal justice, sentencing and law reform.
 He reportedly annoyed some of his fellow lawyers by suggesting that their fees were too high.